-When you’re taking your very first steps into the world of ecommerce, there’s a lot to learn.
+When you’re taking your first steps into the world of ecommerce, there’s a lot to learn.

-As you begin to scale your business, though, there might come a time when you want to run your own online store, and begin looking for an alternative to Etsy so that you can focus on creating a memorable brand outside of Etsy’s marketplace.
-This is where you’ll compare Etsy and Shopify to determine which platform is best for your growing business.
-And in some cases, it may be both.
+As your business scales, though, there may come a time when you want to run your own online store so that you can focus on creating a memorable brand outside of the marketplace.
+In some cases, an Etsy Shop and Shopify store can work in tandem, giving maker entrepreneurs the best of both worlds.

 The benefits of selling on Etsy and Shopify

 If you’re thinking about opening a Shopify store, that doesn’t mean you need to shut down your Etsy operations.
-Growing on Etsy and Shopify simultaneously provides a rare chance to actually have your cake and eat it, too.
+Growing on Shopify and Etsy simultaneously provides a rare chance to actually have your cake and eat it, too.
 Selling on one doesn’t preclude you from selling on the other.

 As with every strategic decision, choosing to sell on Etsy and your own Shopify online store has to make sense for your business.
 So, what’s the difference between Shopify and Etsy?

-- Build and own your audiences.
+Build and own your audiences in a way that you can’t with Etsy.
 Define your target audience and grow your email list and customer base with full control over how you communicate with them.
 And, unlike Etsy, you can port them over to other platforms.

-- No monthly fee so that you can grow slowly, only paying listing fees or a transaction fee when you make a sale.
-While these fees are higher than Shopify, this model is ideal for those just playing around or only making a few sales a month.
+You pay only listing fees or a transaction fee when you make a sale.
+While these fees are higher than Shopify’s, this model is ideal for those just playing around or making only a few sales a month.

-If you need help setting up the app to sync your Etsy and Shopify stores or need a custom integration, consult an expert.
+If you need help setting up the app to sync your Shopify and Etsy stores or need a custom integration, consult an expert.
 The Shopify Experts Marketplace has platform pros for hire who can walk you through any technical challenges of integration.

 We spoke with three store owners who have built successful businesses with a multichannel approach.
 Their experiences and lessons learned can help you chart a course that’s right for you.